Engine API

 Checks if the event queue is empty.

-True if the queue has no items, False otherwise.
+True if the queue has no payloads, False otherwise.

 bool